hampoelz/Capacitor-NodeJS/README.md

 > To do this, create a new file called `.gitignore` in the Node.js project directory and copy the contents of [github/gitignore/Node.gitignore](https://github.com/github/gitignore/blob/main/Node.gitignore) into it.

 > [!IMPORTANT]
-> If you are using the [`capacitor-community/electron`](https://github.com/capacitor-community/electron) plugin, packaging with the electron-builder may cause problems since it does not include the modules installed in the Node.js project by default.
+> If the [`capacitor-community/electron`](https://github.com/capacitor-community/electron) plugin is used, packaging with the electron-builder may cause problems since it does not include the modules installed in the Node.js project by default.
 >
 > To fix this issue, add the configuration `"includeSubNodeModules": true` to the `electron-builder.config.json`.

 ### Improve Node.js loading times

 The Node.js project can quickly grow very large when installing modules.
-For projects that contain a large number of files, the load time can be reduced by decreasing the number of files.
+For projects that contain a large number of files, the load time can be reduced by decreasing the number of files and the file sizes.

 For this reason, it is recommended to use bunder tools such as [Rollup.js](https://rollupjs.org/).
-In the following example, Rollup is used to bundle the Node.js project with all the modules used in a single file.
+In the following example, Rollup is used to bundle the Node.js project with all its modules to a single file.

 To get started install Rollup and its plugins "commonjs", "node-resolve" and "json" into the root of the Capacitor project.
 If Vite is used as build system, Rollup is already pre-installed and does not need to be installed: